Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with positive principal parts and prescribed values of invariants

-In coordinates $z \equiv x - y^2$ and $y$ its principal quasihomogeneous part is $z^2 - 2A z y^2 + y^8. $ The additional substitution $\tilde z \equiv z - A y^4 $ turns it to a polynomial with principal homogeneous part $\tilde z^2 + (1- A^2) y^8$ (i.e., of class $A_7^+$ at the origin) and with two imaginary critical points.
-A standard small perturbation of its critical point at the origin splits it into four local minima and three saddlepoints.
+A. The polynomial (\ref{x9p3r}) with $A^2 < \frac{8}{9}$ has a critical point of type $A_7$ at the origin and two non-real critical points.
+Take the standard small perturbation of its critical point at the origin, splitting it into four local minima and three saddlepoints (so that the corresponding level set looks like the inner curve in Fig.~\ref{miss90level}).

-B. Repeat the construction from \S \ref{+X9B}, where the parameter $A$ is negative, that is, the large left-side loop of the zero set of the obtained function in Fig.~\ref{X901} surrounds not two minima and a saddlepoint, but a single (global) minimum of our function.
-So, this zero set bounds four different domains of negative values, any of which contains a point of local minimum.
+B. Repeat the construction from \S \ref{+X9B}, where the parameter $A$ is positive, that is, the zero level set of the resulting function looks like the outer curve in Fig.~\ref{X901} right, but its left-side loop surrounds a single (global) minimum of our function.
+Thus, this zero level set bounds four different domains of negative values, each of which contains exactly one point of local minimum.

-\begin{proposition} These two morsifications cannot be connected by a path in the space of Morse functions of degree four with strictly positive principal part. \end{proposition}
+\begin{proposition} Two polynomials constructed in two previous paragraphs belong to different connected components of the space of Morse polynomials of degree four with strictly positive principal homogeneous parts. \end{proposition}

-{\it Proof.} All critical points of the function constructed in part A lie on the curve $\{\tilde z = 0\}$, which is convex close to the origin.
+{\it Proof.} All critical points of the function constructed in paragraph A lie in the zero set of the coordinate $\tilde z \equiv x - y^2 - A y^4 $, see \S \ref{reala7a2}.
+This set is a convex smooth curve near the origin.
 In particular, the convex hull of four local minima in ${\mathbb R}^2$ is a quadrilateral.
-In the case B one of local minima of the constructed function belongs to the triangle in ${\mathbb R}^2$ spanned by other three.

-Therefore any path connecting our two polynomials in the space of Morse functions contains a polynomial with three local minima on the same affine line in ${\mathbb R}^2$.

-A polynomial function of degree 4 with positive principal part cannot have such three minima on a line because its restriction on any such line is a polynomial of degree 4 in one variable with non-zero term of degree 4. $\Box$
+In the case B one of the local minima of the constructed function belongs to the triangle in ${\mathbb R}^2$ spanned by other three local minima.
+Therefore, every path connecting our two polynomials in the space of Morse functions contains a polynomial with three local minima on the same affine line in ${\mathbb R}^2$.
+A polynomial function of degree four with a positive principal part cannot have such three minima on a line because its restriction to any line is a polynomial of degree exactly four in one variable. $\Box$

+These two polynomials are self-symmetric in ${\mathbb R}^2$, so there are only these two connected components with the passport $(4,3,0)$.